Rutherford1895/Graph-SD/README.md

 # Graph-SD
 Graph-based system dynamics representation and engine

-__This repo is now merged to my another project as a package:__ https://github.com/Rutherford1895/Stock-and-Flow-in-Python/tree/master/Graph-SD This repo will not be updated.
+This repo is now merged to my another project as a package:__

+https://github.com/Rutherford1895/Stock-and-Flow-in-Python/tree/master/Graph-SD

+Updates here is now stopped.

 ## Why this Repo?
 This attempt is a part of the project 'Computer Conceptualization'.